 Joe Haney Vice President of Business Development Accelerated Logistics

 Brandon Mason Automotive Director and Mobility Leader PwC

 Brandon, who is based in Detroit, first joined PwC in 2004.
 He is an active industry participant and spokesperson, continuously monitoring and analyzing global automotive developments and technology-driven trends such as connected cars, autonomous driving, ride/car sharing, digital and data management, infrastructure, and other related areas.
 He previously served as Chief of Staff and Chief Strategist for PwC’s US and Global automotive practice, where he had oversight of the sector’s day-to-day business and strategic priorities.
 He also has extensive experience as an analyst, having previously led PwC’s Autofacts team.

-In his current role, Kajfasz is responsible for leveraging CP's best-in-class service and network to grow its business and develop lasting relationships with customers.
-Kajfasz, who joined CP in 2017 and is based in Vancouver, Canada, has extensive supply chain experience, previously spending time working for the Vancouver Port Authority and Maersk Line, with postings across Canada, the US, and West Africa.
-His experience at Maersk line included roles in the firm's liner shipping, trucking, terminals and logistics divisions.
-Kajfasz holds a master's degree from the University of Denver's Transportation Institute and a Bachelor of Commerce degree from the University of Toronto.
+Jordan, who joined Canadian Pacific in 2017, is based in Toronto, Canada, and is responsible for growing the company’s business and developing lasting relationships with customers.
+In a career focused on the international supply chain, he has spent time working at the Vancouver Port Authority as well as over ten years at Maersk Line with postings in Canada, the US and West Africa involving roles in Maersk’s liner shipping, trucking, terminals and logistics divisions.
+Jordan holds a master’s degree from the University of Denver’s Transportation Institute and a Bachelor of Commerce degree from the University of Toronto.